Hiltronix/plugin.video.sickrage/README.md

 ## Note

 This add-on/plugin for Kodi/XBMC is an updated version of the Sickbeard plugin originally created by Zach Moore.
-It expands on his original work starting at his version 1.0.10.
+It expands on his original work starting at his version 1.0.10. before 2015. http://forum.kodi.tv/showthread.php?tid=124808
-http://forum.kodi.tv/showthread.php?tid=124808

 -----